1computerguy/cbcr/README.md

 # Container-Based Cyber Range running in Kubernetes
-This is a repository for a Container based Cyber Range that runs in 3 Virtual Machines.
-If you are interested in this one, you may also like my `container-range-k8s-rpi` that runs a smaller version of this container-based range on a 4 node RaspberryPi cluster.
+This is a repository for a Container based Cyber Range that runs in 3 Virtual Machines, or on a 4 node Raspberry Pi cluster.

 ## Initial VM Build Instructions